Alaska Bat Monitoring Program

 How You Can Help

-Report a roost: If you know the location of a bat roost that is regularly used by more than one bat, please complete a Site Data Form (Word doc 27 kB).
+Report a roost: If you know the location of a bat roost that is regularly used by more than one bat, please complete the online Bat Report Form.

 Monitor a roost: Help document maternity colony size and timing of reproduction by volunteering to count bats as they emerge from their roost in the evening.
-See the Roost Count Protocol (Word doc 36 kB) for instructions and data forms.
+Please visit the Alaska Center for Conservation Science for more information.